thinkUXca/jekyll-now/_posts/2017-08-02-Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-3-Grouping.md

     class="img-responsive"
     alt="Netflix error message not in proximity to " />
-  <figcaption class="figure-caption">Figure X: Netflix error message.
+  <figcaption class="figure-caption">Figure 14: Netflix error message.
 Credit: </figcaption>
 </figure>

 The error message is far away from where the error occurred (the password field).
 Google demonstrates a much better use of proximity: